NoPresentation/EvalCheck42/README.md

 ## Usage

-You can run it on the current directory:
+You can run it in the current directory:
 ```bash
 evalcheck
 ```